-The alternative media have blogged and made countless YouTube videos on what Wolfgang Halbig calls “things that don’t make sense” about the Sandy Hook Elementary School (SHES) shooting massacre of 20 first-graders and 6 adults on December 14, 2012, in Newtown, Connecticut.
+The alternative media have blogged and made countless YouTube videos, many of them subsequently taken down by YouTube censors, on what Wolfgang Halbig calls “things that don’t make sense” about the Sandy Hook Elementary School (SHES) shooting massacre of 20 first-graders and 6 adults on December 14, 2012, in Newtown, Connecticut.

 Some of those “things that don’t make sense” are emergency medical helicopters not being called to the scene, parents showing no grief, donation websites with creation dates that preceded the massacre, government’s continuing refusal to release the death certificates and burial sites of the alleged victims, and homes with a sale transaction date of 12/25/2009 and a $0 sale price.

 Recently, I undertook a review of the “things that don’t makes sense,” which led me to conclude that the crux — the decisive and most important issue — of whether the massacre actually happened is this:

 Was Sandy Hook Elementary School (SHES) operational on December 14, 2012, or had it long been abandoned?

 If the school already was closed, no children or teachers would be there on December 14 to be gunned down by Adam Lanza.

 Here’s the evidence supporting the contention that SHES had long been abandoned:

 1. What school’s neighbors said

 In an interview with Halbig on Truth Radio Show on March 21, 2014, Infowars reporter Dan Bidondi said (5:45 mark), “The school’s been closed down for God knows how long.
 [Neighbors] can’t understand why there were kids in that building because it was condemned.”